matkoniecz/checklist-on-buying-new-computer/Readme.md

 - - [ ] OS type
 - - [ ] Keyboard type (some used computers are discounted due to weird keyboards, such as [Swedish one](https://en.wikipedia.org/wiki/File:KB_Sweden.svg))
 - - [ ] Video card
+- [ ] [Disable fast startup](https://askubuntu.com/a/683131/349903) on Windows if you want to install Linux alongside it
 - [ ] Reinstall system
 - [ ] Check SMART data of drive again
 - [ ] Store warranty documentation with note when it expires